Statistical computing with R

 Mode of Instruction

-NB.
-The examinations consist of programming exercises for which your own laptop should be used.
+The written exam consists of programming exercises for which a laptop should be

 The art of R programming.
 Norman Matloff, No Starch Press 2011, ISBN: 978-1-59327-384-2

-Enroll in Blackboard for the course materials and course updates (the blackboard becomes available in the last week of August 2018).
+Enroll in Blackboard for the course materials and course updates.

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.

-- This is a compulsory course of the Master Statistical Science for the Life and Behavioural sciences / Data Science.
+- This is a compulsory course in the Master’s programme of the specialisation Statistical Science for the Life & Behavioural sciences.

 |Is part of||Programme type||Semester||Block|